-> Focusing your attention and efforts only on the most crucial things is the key to your success.
-You need to coordinate your marketing efforts so they go out at the right time to the right people and with strong, related messages.
-This is how you get the greatest value from marketing your work.
+Focusing your attention and efforts only on the most crucial things is the key to your success.
+You need to coordinate your marketing efforts, so they go out at the right time to the right people and with powerful, related messages.
+These actions are how you get the greatest value from marketing your work.

-> To have success as an artist today, you need to do these six things:
+To have success as an artist today, you need to do these six things:

 - Make a consistent, recognizable body of work that people want to buy.